‘Unimaginable discovery’: Long-lost da Vinci painting to fetch at least $100 million at auction

 The piece was thick with overpaints, meaning artists had added paint to the existing image over the years as a means of either modernizing or improving it, likely to cover up chipped areas in the original.

-Dianne Dwyer Modestini, a professor of paintings conservation at New York University, set about carefully restoring the portrait — which they still believed to be a copy — in 2007.
+Dianne Dwyer Modestini, a professor of paintings conservation at New York University, set about carefully restoring the portrait — which was still believed to be a copy — in 2007.
 She started chipping away at the varnish and overpaint obscuring the original, the beginning of a process that would take six years.

 A strange feeling overtook her as she removed the first layer.
 For one thing, Jesus’ curly hair looked strikingly familiar.